Quantified-Student-Watch/mobile-android/README.md

 This application handles the communication with a compatible smartwatch, which means it can request the mentioned data from the smartwatch.
 That being said, the application acts as the middleman between the smartwatch and data collection endpoint.

+## Features

+### Multi-protocol

+An architecture is set in place to support multiple communication protocols, which allows for scalability when introducing new protocols.
+This means that more protocols can be added more easily to the application, which results in an increased number of students that can use the platform.

+## Compatibility

+### Huawei

+The application implements version 2 of the Huawei Link protocol, of which documentation can be found in the [Wiki](https://github.com/quantified-student/smartwatch-mobile-android/wiki).
+This means that the application is technically able to support all Huawei smartwatches which make use of this protocol.
+However, to ensure reliability with the application, only tested Huawei smartwatches are considered compatible.
+This list currently consists of the following smartwatches:

+- Huawei Band 6

+Please note that it is possible to skip this compatibility check for development or beta purposes.

 ## Setup

 ### Development environment